crazedsanity/cs-webapplibs/tests/README.md

 Changes (or new code) should *always* be tested; all tests should pass before they get accepted into the master branch to maximize stability (generally, I'll handle that).

+To perform database tests, create a database with the proper owner.
+For the example, I'll assume the database name is "unittester" and the role name is the same ("unittester"):
+	CREATE DATABASE unittester with owner unittester;
+	drop schema public cascade; create schema public authorization unittester;